campattison/source_analysis_recommender/README.md

         ],
         "mediation_evidence": [
-          "Both texts consistently employ a standard set of technical vocabulary which is characteristic of classical poetics (e.g., mimesis, tragedy, comedy, diction, plot), implying a reliance on shared authoritative sources.", "There is evidence of citation or allusion to established frameworks typical of classical works (as exemplified by the consistency with Aristotelian terms), even if Aristotle’s name is not explicitly mentioned in all instances.", "The texts refer to paradigmatic examples and definitions that indicate the use of a common intermediary tradition, such as translations or commentaries that standardize the terminology across cultures."
+          "Both texts consistently employ a standard set of technical vocabulary which is characteristic of classical poetics (e.g., mimesis, tragedy, comedy, diction, plot), implying a reliance on shared authoritative sources.", "There is evidence of citation or allusion to established frameworks typical of classical works (as exemplified by the consistency with Aristotelian terms), even if Aristotle's name is not explicitly mentioned in all instances.", "The texts refer to paradigmatic examples and definitions that indicate the use of a common intermediary tradition, such as translations or commentaries that standardize the terminology across cultures."
         ],
         "adaptation_evidence": [